socketsupply/components/src/content-panel/README.md

 # ContentPanel
-The component `ContentPanel` create a content panel with overlay (color or transparent).
+The component `ContentPanel` create a content panel with an optional overlay.

 ## Demo